For Teachers of World History

 Hello, I’m Risa Gluskin.
 You probably know that since you’ve found this website.

-After 25 years of teaching, I am taking a year off to rest, relax, and share my experience.
-I get a lot of requests through this blog to share my materials.
-It seems natural to me to expand on that.
+In 2023/24, after 25 years of teaching, I took a year off to rest, relax, and share my experience.
+I get a lot of requests through this blog to share my materials, so it seemed natural to me to expand on that.

-I will use this blog to link to future videos, blog posts, links, maybe podcasts, etc. designed to help you teach world history at the high school level.
+I used this blog to link to materials designed to help you teach world history at the high school level.
 Please go to the “For Teachers of World History” tab.
-Below you’ll find a running list of posts.
+Below you’ll find a running list of posts and the topics they covered.
+There are a lot of links for you!!!

 Watch this short intro.